nucleic/kiwi/docs/source/use_cases/enaml.rst

 now turn to how Enaml pass those to the solver and how it handle updates and solver resets.

-By default, each container manage its own solver independently.
+By default, each container manages its own solver independently.
 This has the advantage of keeping the system relatively smalls and hence allow for faster updates.
 When setting up the solver, the container will add for each widget a set of constraints reflecting the preference of the widget regarding